-If cleaning of the filter is required and automatic cleaning does not occur, it will be indicated by the illumination of control indicator of and and in the instrument cluster.
+If cleaning of the filter is required and automatic cleaning does not occur, it will be indicated by the illumination of control indicator Is and IL in the instrument cluster.
 Seek the assistance of a workshop immediately.

 Catalytic converter

 The catalytic converter reduces the amount of harmful substances in the exhaust gases.